Places to Visit

 Centi Square

-The contemporary heart of the town, where public art, ceramics, and daily life meet in a vibrant space open to the community.
+The contemporary heart of the town, where public art and ceramics meet every-day life in a vibrant space open to the community.

 Find out more